endo5501/LaboMachineTable/memory-bank/activeContext.md

 5. **Internationalization Completion**
    - Challenge: Ensuring all user-facing text is properly internationalized
    - Approach: Created a centralized translation system with translations.js and translate.js
-   - Current status: ReservationStatusPage uses translation, but ReservationWindow component still needs internationalization
+   - Current status: Completed internationalization for UserManagementPage and ReservationWindow components
-   - Next steps: Complete translation coverage for all components, particularly the ReservationWindow component
+   - Next steps: Continue to ensure all new components are properly internationalized

 ## Team Communication